colourlabs/kitr/README.md

 }
 ```

-`updateState` runs your updater and schedules a batched notification in the next microtask — multiple state changes in the same execution cycle result in a single re-render.
+`updateState` runs your updater and schedules a batched notification in the next microtask, multiple state changes in the same execution cycle result in a single re-render.

 ### `KitrService` API